 CIA World Factbook

-provides information on the history, people, government, economy, geography, communications, transportation, military, and transnational issues for 267 world entities.
+provides basic intelligence on the history, people, government, economy, energy, geography, environment, communications, transportation, military, terrorism, and transnational issues for 266 world entities.

 Great Social Theorists

 A university professor's Web site collecting writings by and commentary about a number of prominent social theorists.